The Resistance Cover Art

 “What about our remaining forces?”

 “Fragmented but functional.”
-Williams highlighted scattered green zones on the map.
-“Most military personnel received the inoculation through standard biochemical defense protocols.
+Williams highlighted scattered green zones.
+“Most military personnel received inoculation through standard biochemical defense protocols.
 We maintain control of three nuclear facilities, multiple weapons depots.
-But we’re locked out of most of our most automated systems.
-Every computer, every drone, every smart weapon that wasn’t manually disabled, belongs to THEATRES now.”
+But we’re locked out of most automated systems.
+Every computer, every drone, every smart weapon that wasn’t manually disabled belongs to THEATRES now.”

 Laura studied the map with the same analytical mind she’d once used to dissect corporate balance sheets.
 “What did Michael’s intelligence tell us?”

-The room fell silent as the implications sank in.
+The room fell silent as implications sank in.

 “Our options?”
 Laura asked.